Transducin

 Sensory rhodopsin II (rainbow colored) embedded in a lipid bilayer (heads red and tails blue) with Transducin below it.
 G_{t}α is colored red, G_{t}β blue, and G_{t}γ yellow.
 There is a bound GDP molecule in the G_{t}α-subunit and a bound retinal (black) in the rhodopsin.
 The N-terminus of rhodopsin is red and the C-terminus blue.
 Anchoring of transducin to the membrane has been drawn in black.

-Transducin (G_{t}) is a protein naturally expressed in vertebrate retina rods and cones and it is very important in vertebrate phototransduction.
+Transducin (G_{t}) is a protein complex naturally expressed in vertebrate retina rods and cones and it is very important in vertebrate phototransduction.
 It is a type of heterotrimeric G-protein with different α subunits in rod and cone photoreceptors.

 Light leads to conformational changes in the G protein–coupled receptor rhodopsin, which in turn leads to the activation of transducin.
 Transducin activates phosphodiesterase, which results in the breakdown of cyclic guanosine monophosphate (cGMP).
 The intensity of the flash response is directly proportional to the number of transducin activated.